-This is an intermediate arrangement of one the most played holiday songs ever.
-Seems you can't go anywhere this time of year, without hearing this at least once.
-And rightly so, it is an extremely well written song.
-Great lyrics, melody, arrangement and chord progression, just a beautiful piece of writing.
+This is an intermediate arrangement of one of the most played holiday songs ever.
+It seems you can't go anywhere this time of year without hearing this at least once.
+And rightly so, it is an extremely well-written song: great lyrics, melody, arrangement, and chord progression, just a beautiful piece of writing.
 Nat King Cole's version stands as the measuring stick for all the others.

-This is the original chord-melody arrangement that I put together for our Christmas production, 'A Life Of Christmas'.
-The first year my recording, composing partner, Elizabeth Storms provided the vocals.
+This is the original chord-melody arrangement that I put together for our Christmas production, 'A Life Of Christmas.'
+My recording and composing partner, Elizabeth Storms, provided the vocals the first year.
 I turned this chord-melody version into more of a comping chart for her vocals, only taking a solo in the second bridge.

 The Chord Chart

 This is quite challenging at the intermediate level.
 A good knowledge of jazz chord shapes is necessary (see: Jazz Guitar Lessons • Chord Substitution Chart and Jazz Guitar Lessons • Misty.)
 See the Comping Chart for the proper chord voicings.
 Many of these chord shapes come from the Mickey Baker Method Book 1.
 I was voicing these chords to match the vocal line closely.